kuantuna/odvis/GETTING_STARTED.md

 ### Requirements
 - Linux or macOS with Python ≥ 3.6

 - PyTorch ≥ 1.9.0 and torchvision that matches the PyTorch installation.
-You can install them together at pytorch.org to make sure of this
+You can install them together at [pytorch.org](https://pytorch.org/get-started/locally/)

 - OpenCV is optional and needed by demo and visualization